 - I have extraordinary abilities in the sciences, arts, education, business or athletics OR I’ve had extraordinary achievement in motion picture and television production (O1 Visa);

-- I just want to visit as a tourist or do some Australian business in the US (ESTA or B1/B2 Visas);
+- I want to visit as a tourist or do some Australian business in the US (B1/B2 Visas);

 Your Passport & Visa